ArekZw/docs/feo/README.md

-🔬 Style.Tools FEO widget is a free frontend optimization widget that works offline and for pages behind a login.
+🔬 Style.Tools FEO widget is DevTools for Frontend Optimization (FEO).
+The widget works offline and for pages behind a login.

 - critical CSS generator
 - CSS editor